XOwlPost/XOwlPost/README.md

 🌠 I’m deeply passionate about bridging the realms of fashion, technology, and sustainability.

-📚 Currently, I'm immersing myself in DevOps, Solidity, Angular, Google Cloud, and Adobe Cloud Design.
+📚 Currently, I'm immersing myself in DevOps, Solidity, Angular, Google Cloud, and Adobe Creative Cloud.

 🌍 Language of choice?
 Universal, of course!
 Fluent in English and adept at bringing diverse minds together to achieve stellar results.